 The public service vehicle drives silently through the streets of Bad Birnbach, a spa town in Bavaria.
 What drivers and pedestrians see is a small electric bus that is not only quiet and environmentally friendly; it is also has no driver, steering wheel or gas pedal.
-All the bus needs is an attendant on board who can intervene if necessary along the roughly 1,400 meter route between the center of town and the spa.
+All the bus needs is an attendant on board who can intervene if necessary along the route between the center of town, the spa and the station since October 2019.
 DB operates Germany's first autonomous bus line in Bad Birnbach.
 The project is managed by ioki, DB's new business unit for autonomous road transport and on-demand mobility.

 DB is already a pioneer in operating autonomous electric buses and can draw on experience from a number of tests.
 In addition to the pilot project in Bad Birnbach, Hamburg will also be getting a test site for autonomous driving as part of the smart city partnership between DB and the city of Hamburg.
 A self-driving vehicle was in use at the EUREF campus in Berlin as part of a pilot project with Berliner Verkehrsbetrieben (BVG), Berlin's transit authority, until the end of 2018.
 The on-demand service was the first that passengers could call using an app.